DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 # Handling IPv6 Link-Local Addresses in Web Browsers

 Browsers operate differently from simple command-line tools such as ping, ssh or netcat.
-These tools generally take a destination as input from the command-line, resolve that destination string into an IP address (or list of addresses) via a function such as getaddrinfo ({{?RFC3493}}), and then immediately perform socket operations using that address.
+Those tools generally take a destination as input from the command-line, resolve that destination string into an IP address (or list of addresses) via a function such as getaddrinfo ({{?RFC3493}}), and then immediately perform socket operations using that address.
 Supporting zone